Müveddet Kadın: First marriage

 Müveddet married Mehmed on 24 April 1911 in the mansion of Çengelköy.
 A year after the marriage, on 5 November 1912, she gave birth to the couple's only son and only male of his father, Şehzade Mehmed Ertuğrul.
 After Mehmed's accession to the throne on 4 July 1918, she was given the title of "Second Kadın".
-Of the four consorts Mehmed had during his reign, Müveddet was the only one, apart from First Consort Nazikeda Kadın, to receive the title of Kadin.
+Of the four consorts Mehmed had during his reign, Müveddet was the only one, apart from First Consort Nazikeda Kadın, to receive the title of Kadın.
 She probably got it because she was the mother of the sultan's only son.
 Müveddet was much loved by the sultan’s other daughters and by their grandchildren, who used to call her “Mini Anne”.
 Princess Leyla Açba described her as a shy, kind-hearted and hardworking woman.
 In 1918, her husband fell in love with Nevvare Hanım, her niece, and married her despite Müveddet's opposition.